-Registration: a period in which established advising and web registration periods are set for students to meet with his/her advisor and register for courses.
+Registration: a period in which established advising and web registration periods are set for students to meet with their advisor and register for courses.

-Renewable: a term used to describe select scholarships that a student can continue to receive after the initial award, provided he/she continues to meet the established criteria.
+Renewable: a term used to describe select scholarships that a student can continue to receive after the initial award, provided the student continues to meet the established criteria.